Geometry class

 if L_func is not given, the default is the distance from start_atom to the furthest vdw radius projected onto the L-axis

-• return_vector – returned dictionary will have tuples of start, end for vectors to represent the parameters in 3D space
+• return_vector (bool) – returned dictionary will have tuples of start, end for vectors to represent the parameters in 3D space

 • at_L (float) –